 Now that your incubator is set up and your eggs are ready, you need to place them in the incubator.
 Place an X on one side of the egg and an O on the other.
 This will assure you that your turner is turning properly, or will remind you which eggs you have turned manually and which eggs you have not.

 If you are not using a turner then make sure your eggs are either laying naturally in the incubator, or that they are setting in an egg carton (so that they don’t roll around).
 I like to set my eggs on their sides in an egg carton (6 per carton) with fat end slightly raised.
 You will need to take the eggs out of the carton (or turner) on lock-down day (day 18) so that they do not get stuck or trapped when trying to hatch.
+Once the eggs are set, allow 1-2 hours for the temps and humidity to regulate.
+If your humidity is too low after placing the eggs in (1-2 hrs later), then add just a tiny bit of water to the water wells in the bottom of your incubator at a time until the humidity rises.

 Here is a video of a day 10 candling of our Icelandic Chicken Eggs.
 I had forgotten to video day 7 candling on these eggs.
 Forgive the quality!